Certification of Lay and Alternate Delegates and Youth Delegates

 Youth Delegates to Convention

 The Constitution & Canons of the Diocese call for us to hold an annual Convention of the Church in the Diocese of Central New York.
 The laws of New York State require that Lay Members of Convention must be 18 years of age or older.
-While individuals under the age of 18 cannot serve as parish Lay Delegates, the bishop and members of Convention invite each parish to name Youth Representatives to attend and participate in Convention.
+While individuals under the age of 18 cannot serve as parish Lay Delegates, the bishop and members of Convention invite each parish to name Youth Delegates to attend and participate in Convention.
 Youth in the Diocese are a part of our Church, carrying out vital ministries, contributing to the life of their congregations, and carrying the voice of the Holy Spirit to the larger church.

-What about housing for our Youth Representatives?
+What about housing for our Youth Delegates?

 What do I need to do now?